Virus-Free Vineyards – The BlogFeed for this Blog

 - Cabernet Sauvignon

-These photos, plus other sets illustrating magnesium deficiency and the difficulty of spotting symptoms accurately on Sauvignon Blanc, can now be accessed at Flickr, which houses the new image collection published by New Zealand Winegrowers Research.
+These photos, plus other sets illustrating magnesium deficiency and the difficulty of spotting symptoms accurately on Sauvignon Blanc, can all be accessed at Flickr, and they’ll come in handy in the weeks leading up to harvest in 2014.

 Welcome!
 This blog is maintained by members of the Virus Elimination Project, a New Zealand Winegrowers' Research Project that is co-funded by the Ministry for Primary Industries (Sustainable Farming Fund).